poojapathak0/vyra/CONTRIBUTING.md

 - Mentioned in release notes
 - Credited in documentation

-Thank you for helping make IntentLang better! 🎉
+Thank you for helping make Vyra better! 🎉

 ---